Resources and Tools for Programs │ Building Quality in Afterschool

 Preparing Youth to Thrive (Website): The David P. Weikart Center for Youth Program Quality, supported by the Susan Crowne Exchange, offers a wide variety of tools—lessons from the field, curriculum features, standards, and more—to help staff embed social and emotional learning into any program.

-Social and Emotional Learning in Practice: A Toolkit of Practical Strategies and Resources, 2nd Edition (PDF): This toolkit by the University of Minnesota Extension Center for Youth Development describes strategies for supporting social and emotional learning and provides activities, tools, and templates to support the use of each strategy in programs.
+Social and Emotional Learning in Practice: A Toolkit of Practical Strategies and Resources, 2nd Edition (Downloadable PDF): This toolkit by the University of Minnesota Extension Center for Youth Development describes strategies for supporting social and emotional learning and provides activities, tools, and templates to support the use of each strategy in programs.

 Building Partnerships in Support of Where, When, & How Learning Happens (PDF): In this brief, the Youth Development Work Group of the Aspen Institute National Commission on Social, Emotional, and Academic Development presents a framework that deepens our understanding of how youth learn.
 It recommends ways that youth development organizations can partner with other stakeholders, including policymakers, funders, and schools, to support youth.